linnkhant07/graphing_calculator/README.md

 ## Introduction

-A powerful tool for visualizing complex mathematical functions.
-Users can input mathematical expressions, and the application will draw the corresponding graphs.
-With features like zooming, scrolling, and a history bar, our graphing calculator offers a seamless experience for exploring mathematical functions.
-Additionally, the application stores previous functions in a text file, allowing users to easily access and recall their calculations even after closing the app.
+The Graphing Calculator allows users to input mathematical expressions and generate corresponding graphs.
+With essential features like zooming, scrolling, and a history bar, our calculator provides a smooth experience for exploring mathematical concepts.
+Additionally, the application stores previous functions in a text file for easy access and recall across sessions.

 ## Features